emma-egeli/Leveraging_General_AI/README.md

-### Leveraging General-Purpose AI Tools for Use in Specialized Tasks // Verifying User-Inputted Text
+### Leveraging General-Purpose AI Tools for Use in Specialized Tasks: Verifying User-Inputted Text

 #### Overview
 The goal of this Capstone is to show how general-purpose AI tools can be utilized in specialized tasks.